JanssenProject/jans/jans-fido2/docs/METRICS_WIKI.md

 - `yyyy-MM-ddTHH:mm:ss` (e.g. `2026-01-01T00:00:00`) – treated as UTC
 - With timezone: `2026-01-01T12:00:00Z` or `2026-01-01T12:00:00+00:00`

+> **Warning — Security**
-**Authentication and security:** The metrics API does not enforce authentication by itself. **Protection should be applied at the infrastructure level** (e.g. API gateway with OAuth 2.0 or API keys, reverse proxy with auth, or network/firewall rules).
+> The metrics API **does not enforce authentication by itself**.
+These endpoints can expose PII (userId, username, ipAddress, userAgent, sessionId) and operational data. **Protection must be applied at the infrastructure level** (e.g. API gateway with OAuth 2.0 or API keys, reverse proxy with auth, or network/firewall rules).
 Endpoints that return data for a **specific user** (e.g. `/metrics/entries/user/{userId}`) are sensitive and should be restricted to authorized administrators or the user themselves.

 ---